 Steranko was known for his creative page spreads, bringing over techniques he learned in the printing and advertising industry, Nick Fury, Agent of SHIELD comics’ most groundbreaking, innovative and creative comics in the newsstands.
 Les Daniels wrote in Comix: A History of Comic Books in America, “even the dullest of readers could sense that something new was happening.”
 Writer-artist Larry Hama said Steranko, “combined the figurative dynamism of Jack Kirby with modern design concepts.”

-Steranko drew from James Bond, so Fury became a master spy.
+Steranko was inspired by James Bond, so Fury became a master spy.
 Strange Tales became a superhero James Bond comic, and Bond required some Bond babes.
 Women created for the comic – like La Contessa Valentina Allegra de la Fontaine in issue #159 – were clad in form-fitting black leather and had a go-go dancer’s flair.